lassya2507/deep-fake-detection/README.md

 ## Future Work

 **Ensemble Model:** Plans to combine this CNN with other models (e.g., ResNet, EfficientNet) for enhanced performance via ensemble learning techniques.

+## Acknowledgments
+A huge shoutout and appreciation to [xsuryanshx](https://github.com/xsuryanshx/Detecting-GAN-Generated-DeepFake-Images), from where I took some references and code and tailored it according to my needs.